Dracula (Castlevania): Alternative portrayals

 For Lords of Shadow 2, Gabriel had turned into Dracula which was the main focus of the game as it was the first time a mainline Castlevania title made him playabale.
 This led to new forms of combat not seen before in the franchise, and the player gets stronger in order to make Dracula powerful enough to kill Satan, the reboot's antagonist.
-The scene were Dracula kills a family member was meant to be harsh: "He's an evil man, who does evil things, but you can identify with him, you can feel sorry for him" according to Cox, who said that this scene was meant to contrast Gabriel with Bela Lugosi's take on Dracula as well as previous incarnations in the Castlevania series.
+The scene where Dracula kills a family member was meant to be harsh: "He's an evil man, who does evil things, but you can identify with him, you can feel sorry for him" according to Cox, who said that this scene was meant to contrast Gabriel with Bela Lugosi's take on Dracula as well as previous incarnations in the Castlevania series.
 In other scenes when talking to Trevor, Dracula still shows love for his child.
 Mercury tried to portray him as a real person, which was Robert Carlyle's contribution.
 Carlyle said, "I don't want to portray him as constantly evil or angry.
 "He certainly gets angry in the game, but he's determined, soft spoken most of the time.
 We wanted to portray him as a real character."
 Other actors were considered for the role of Dracula, but the staff very quickly realized they wanted Carlyle when they started working with him.

 When Netflix created an animated series based on the franchise, director Adam Deats wanted to focus on Dracula's humanity by showing his transformation into a villain with the death of his wife, Lisa.
 "By giving Dracula the human dimension that he really has to have to make the story sustainable, you have to find the human element in him".
 As a result the staff does not consider this Dracula evil.
 Warren Ellis' writing was praised by the staff as he has an "instinct for creating that human dimension for a character that makes you want to spend time with them even if what they ultimately do is not something that you're supportive of".